FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/_posts/television/1974/1974-02-14-top-of-the-pops.md

 >
 > Either way this is believed to be the earliest surviving clip of Lena performing (for a broadcaster).
 >
-> Added "for a broadcaster" because we don't know if her family have super 8 film recordings of Lena Zavaroni before she went on Opportunity Knocks.
+> **Note:** I added "for a broadcaster" because we don't know if her family have any super 8 film recordings of Lena Zavaroni prior to Opportunity Knocks.

 <cite>Robcamstone</cite>